Employee Retention Dashboard (GS) - Step by Step User Guide

 After that, when new employees join, you will enter that new employee’s information in the table.

-When employees move from one department to another or from one location to another, you can just update the specific employee’s data in the table.
+When employees move from one department to another or from one location to another, please add a new row.
+Enter exit info of older row and enter the changed date as Internal Hire Date for the new row.

 When employees leave the company, enter the Exit Attributes for those employees.